petkaantonov/bluebird/API.md

 ##Built-in error types

-Bluebird includes a few built-in error types for common case scenarios.
+Bluebird includes a few built-in error types for common usage.
 All error types have the same identity across different copies of bluebird module so that pattern matching works in [`.catch`](#catchfunction-errorclassfunction-predicate-function-handler---promise).
 All error types have a constructor taking a message string as their first argument, with that message becoming the `.message` property of the error object.